 Evaluation Committee of the INPST 2018 Science Communication Award: Atanas G. Atanasov, Bernd L. Fiebich, Ge Lin, Marc Diederich (Chair of the Committee), Michael Heinrich, Oliver Grundmann, Rachel Mata, and Volkmar Weissig.

-The INPST 2018 Science Communication Award is sponsored by Envision Biotechnology.
+The INPST 2018 Science Communication Award is sponsored by NaturAI (formerly Envision Biotechnology).